wp-plugins/blue-admin/readme.txt

 = 12.05 (First version.) =

-The Blue Admin version numbering scheme is based on the release  date.
-The version number comes from the year and month of the release rather than reflecting the actual version of the plugin.
+* Our version numbering scheme is based on the release  date.
+The version number comes from the year, month and date of the release.

 == Support ==
 For support & more informations visit http://lineshjose.com/contact